DITYAPUTRAPREMANA/mbg/README.md

 ### 🔍 Instant Food Scanning
 - Point your camera at any meal or ingredients
-- Real-time food detection with confidence score (e.g., "pepper — 86% Match")
+- Real-time food detection with confidence score
 - Supports detection of multiple food items in a single frame

 ### 🧪 Nutritional Analysis